 Chantal was introduced to the Parent-Child Mother Goose Program® in 2005 when she began attending with her four children.
 The support and experiences her family received were invaluable and inspired her to stay connected with the program.
 She became a Mother Goose Facilitator in 2008, and a trainer in 2016.
 Chantal and colleague Carol Dwyer were instrumental in incorporating the Newfoundland and Labrador Parent-Child Mother Goose Program,® Incorporated.
 She is co-executive director of the incorporation and also runs four Mother Goose programs in the St. John’s area.
 Chantal can be found happily singing rhymes and songs all around Newfoundland and Labrador.

 Jane began her Mother Goose journey 11 years ago.
 After moving back to Newfoundland following the birth of her second child - Jane was searching for community connection in a program focused on Family bonding.
 That's exactly what she found in Mother Goose.
-Jane valued the program so much that she decided to become a facilitator in 2016 and is currently co-facilitating two programs in the St. John's area.
+Jane valued the program so much that she decided to become a facilitator in 2016 and is currently co-facilitating four programs in the St. John's area.
 She enjoys meeting new families and sharing her love for Mother Goose.

 Alisa has been working with young children and families for over thirty years.
 She is ECE certified and has a strong interest in perinatal mental health as well as a love of language and child development.
 Alisa was mentored by Carol Dwyer back in 2010 and has been facilitating Parent-Child Mother Goose Programs® since then.
 The program ties in strongly with her passions as it promotes peer to peer support, friendships, child bonding and the love of language.
 Alisa has two adult children who say she has a song about everything!